nikenpatel29/animal-hangman/README.md

 - An animal-themed hangman game.
 - Developed my Python skills in Variables, Control Flow, Lists, and Libraries.
-- Learnt the process of game development and customization.
+- Learned the process of game development and customization.
 - Independently made with some assistance from the Department of Computer Science and Engineering at Texas A&M University.